-The Overview section is a mainstay of every UXtweak study results.
+The Overview section is the mainstay of every UXtweak study results.
 It shows you a quick summary of how your study is going.
 Here you can find the median time taken to complete your card sorting, which tells you if your study has an appropriate length.
 In the top locations, you can keep track of the countries that your respondents come from.

-Handy donut charts give you the information on how many respondents have participated in the study and how many of them managed to actually complete it.
+Handy donut charts give you information on how many respondents have participated in the study and how many of them managed to actually complete it.

 The Respondents section provides you with detailed profiles of your respondents.
-Here you can see when they started the study, how long it took them, what device they used, their location and browser information.
+Here you can see when they started the study, how long it took them, what device they used, their location, and browser information.
 The respondent details will also show you how the respondent answered the questions and how they sorted cards into categories.

-With each respondent, you can choose if you want to include them in the analysis or not, to analyze them in segments or to filter out the ones that you think are irrelevant.
-With filters, you choose to only display the ones who meet a certain criteria (age, time it took them to complete the study, etc.)
+With each respondent, you can choose if you want to include them in the analysis or not, to analyze them in segments, or to filter out the ones that you think are irrelevant.
+With filters, you choose to only display the ones who meet certain criteria (age, time it took them to complete the study, etc.)

-The answer to the Screening question, as well as the results of Pre-Study and Post-Study questionnaires are all found in the Questionnaire Analysis.
+The answer to the Screening question, as well as the results of the Pre-Study and Post-Study questionnaires are all found in the Questionnaire Analysis.
 Beneath the question’s text, you can find all the answers along with the number of users who submitted them.